-I would like to introduce a function of logging of Script Task/Service Task (Add-on) which has been newly added to Version 11.6.
+I would like to introduce a function for logging Script Tasks/Service Tasks (Add-on) which has recently been added to Version 11.6.

 A Script Task is a Step that allows the Workflow engine to perform some kind of automatic processing.
-It is a function for engineers, which allows describing contents of automatic processing with ECMAScript.
+It is a function for engineers, which allows you to describe the contents of automatic processing with ECMAScript.

-A service task (Add-on) is a modularized version of the automatic processing performed at those Script Tasks.
+A Service Task (Add-on) is a modularized version of the automatic processing performed in those Script Tasks.
 By importing a modularized definition file, you can add a corresponding auto-step item.
 You can also create your own definition files.

 engine.log().
-The character string specified as the argument of the method is output as it is as a log.
+The character string specified as the argument of the method is output as a log.

 Line breaks are entered for each method, and newlines in the string are kept intact and logged.